 The second major Pacific trade commodity was rock phosphate, which is formed from bird droppings or animal bones that have dried and built up over a long period.
-This is combined with sulfuric acid to make superphosphate, the main fertiliser used on New Zealand’s pastoral farms since the 1930s.
+This is combined with sulphuric acid to make superphosphate, the main fertiliser used on New Zealand’s pastoral farms since the 1930s.

 The trade began after large reserves of rock phosphate were discovered on Banaba (Ocean Island) and Nauru, then a German protectorate.
 They were found in 1900 by Albert Ellis, a New Zealander working for the Melbourne-based Pacific Islands Company.
 Similar large deposits were found soon afterwards on Makatea (Aurora Island) in what is now French Polynesia, and Angaur in the Caroline Islands (now Palau).